CaoAssignments/cse199-wi21-Tri-Truong/2019_Feb/README.md

     Find the maximum and minimum number of moves before the cows become grouped in N of consecutive locations.
 ## Solution:
-    Soln: We need to solve 2 problems: min and max
+    We need to solve 2 problems: min and max
     - For the min, we want to look for the N-length window containing the most cows (fewest empty spaces) because we can fill in the x empty spaces in the window with exactly x moves.